Mark-a-Hamilton/Cyber-Care/Docs/usecases.md

 - Maintains democratic integrity by ensuring all responses are proportional and ethically justified
 - Reinforces civic trust by making defense logic auditable and teachable

-🧭 **To explore this module**, start with [*military/ application*](../introduction.md), which outlines the strategic framing, ethical boundaries, and operational scaffolding.
+🧭 **To explore this module**, start with [*military application*](../military/introduction.md), which outlines the strategic framing, ethical boundaries, and operational scaffolding.
 From there, contributors can navigate to:

 - `military/evolution.md` — for historical context and philosophical rationale
 - `military/hardware.md` — for modular assets and deployment logic